F5Networks/f5-telemetry-streaming/docs/userguide/about-telemetry.rst

 Telemetry Streaming is a way for you to forward events and statistics from the BIG-IP system to your preferred data consumer and visualization application.
 You can do all of this by POSTing a single JSON declaration to a declarative REST API endpoint.

+Telemetry Streaming uses a declarative model, meaning you provide a JSON declaration rather than a set of imperative commands.

 .. image:: /images/TSdiagram.png

 A basic declaration is shown here with descriptions of the components below: